-Washington Behavioral Risk Factor Surveillance System data from 2008-2010 indicate that as income increases smoking rates decrease.
-One study specifically addressed how smoking rates among students with different family incomes (using eligibility for free school meals as a proxy for family income) were impacted by an increase in the minimum tobacco purchase age.
-This study found that smoking rates declined equally for non-elgible and eligible students.
-This suggests that HB 2313 may have neutral impacts on smoking disparities by income; however the evidence is insufficient to make a determination.
-As mentioned above PRAMS data from 2006-2008 indicate that low-income mothers are more likely than their counterparts to report smoking in the three months prior to conception, so decreasing smoking rates evenly across all income groups could actually have a greater positive health impact on low income communities because the decrease would not only benefit the smoker, but her unborn child as well.
+Washington Behavioral Risk Factor Surveillance System data from 2012-2014 indicate that as income increases smoking rates decrease.
+17 One study specifically addressed how smoking rates among students with different family incomes (using eligibility for free school meals as a proxy for family income) were impacted by an increase in the minimum tobacco purchase age.
+This study found that smoking rates declined equally for non-eligible and eligible students.
+6 This suggests that HB 1054 may have neutral impacts on smoking disparities by income; however the evidence is insufficient to make a determination.
+As mentioned above PRAMS data from 2010-2012 indicate that low-income mothers are more likely than their counterparts to report smoking before pregnancy, 17 so decreasing smoking rates evenly across all income groups could actually have a greater positive health impact on low income communities because the decrease would not only benefit the smoker, but her unborn child as well.